strawstack/Tricycle/README.md

 # TriCycle

 Three wheels and a set of handle bars is all you need to learn to ride a bike.
-Tricycle is a template and a one-way binding
+Tricycle is a template library that performs one-way data binding to a Javascript object

 # Live Demo